Syncfusion AI Assistant

 Getting Started with the Diagram Component in the Blazor MAUI App

-This guide walks through the step-by-step process of integrating the Syncfusion® Blazor Diagram component into a Blazor MAUI application using either Visual Studio or Visual Studio Code.
+This guide walks through the step-by-step process of integrating the Syncfusion® Blazor Diagram component in a Blazor MAUI App using both Visual Studio and Visual Studio Code.

 Prerequisites